KunalSinghdeo/Bank-Application-Interface/README.md

 # Bank-Application-Interface

-This is a static interface made with help o javascript, html, css where one can you login to the interface with his/her banking credentials. where User can: view the transactions, request for loan,
+This is a static interface made with help of javascript, html, css where one can you login to the interface with his/her banking credentials. where User can: view the transactions, request for loan,